Gallop-Lab/gallop-lab.github.io/3_people.md

   - name: Claire Mulvey
     comments: |
       now working on a Grand Challenge with Greg Hannon at Cambridge Research Institute.

+  - name: Benjamin Richier
+    comments: |
+      Moved back to family in france where he pursues new career opportunities.
+Joined the lab as drosophila specialist from the Crick institute.
+Developed live imaging in fly embryos and worked at elucidating the role of integrins in muscle attachments (JCS, 2018).

+  - name: Iris Jarsch
+    comments: |
+      Moved back to Germany to pursue new career opportunities.
+Worked on FLS tip complex protein composition and developed the FLS Ace image analysis pipeline.

 alumni_phds_ras:
   - name: Daniel Saxton
     comments: |